glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ### Jeans

 Let's find a pair of jeans and shoes as well.
 Again in the game content tab with the filter on **Templates** search for `jeans`.
+Once again you can close the `assets` folder and focus on `male_apparel` under `templates/_part_library`.

-The second `pants_jeans_skinny (00468CE157B575D3)` in the list will do.
-The first one, if you examine reverse references, you will notice is for female models, so that won't work.
+`pants_jeans_skinny.entitytemplate` will do.

 Let's go into the reverse reference `outfit_fox_worker_tech_m_actor_v1.entitytemplate` and open it in the editor.
 You know the deal by now.
 Copy the `Pants_Jeans_Skinny` entity from here, and paste it into our outfit.
-Do the same for `Shoes_Sneakers_Skate`.
+This outfit has a pair of sneakers as well we can use.
+So do the same for `Shoes_Sneakers_Skate`.

 With that, we are basically done.